jennyballif/jennyballif.github.io/_posts/2017-05-23-introducing-patron-number-1-sergium.md

 <span class="image left" style="width:400px; max-width:50%"><img src="images/Patron/Sergium.jpeg" alt="Patron 1 on the Periodic Table of Patrons - Sergium" /></span>

 The element Sergium is named in honor of Serge Ballif.
 He is both my number one patron and my other half (Math Dad!).
-Another nickname he's had is "hairy armed assistant," because you can see his arm and hand helping in a few videos (SMG1 and What color is blood REALLY?).
+Another nickname he's had is "hairy armed assistant," because you can see his arm and hand helping in a few videos ([SMG1](https://youtu.be/IsvHQon2IqQ) and [What color is blood REALLY?](https://youtu.be/zr0fejFPK5A)).

-He has a PhD in mathematics and a real gift for inventing games (some of our family favorites that he made up are called "zig zag," "commando," and "the ground is lava.")
+He has a PhD in mathematics and a real gift for inventing games (some of our family favorites that he made up are called "zig zag," and "commando.")

 Without further adieu, here is a brief interview: